1. Open an ADDP handle

 Password);

-is the addp_handle_t
+Where handle is the addp_handle_t

-returned by ADDPOpen
+returned by ADDPOpen, MACAddress

 is the MAC address of the device you wish to change the DHCP mode

-on, DHCPMode
+on, DHCPMode is either

-ADDP_DHCP_MODE_ENABLED
+ADDP_DHCP_MODE_ENABLED or

-, and Password
+ADDP_DHCP_MODE_DISABLED, and Password is

 the root user's password for the devices.